dagemtadesse/rune-flutter-app/README.md

 ## features

-- ## Authentication/Authorization Feature
+### Authentication/Authorization Feature

-- - signin
+- signin
-- - signup
+- signup
-- - change username
+- change username

-- ## Business Features
+### Business Features

-- -
+-  A normal user should be able to create, read, update and delete comments.
+-  An Admin should be able to create, read, update and delete channels(pages representing a company).

 ## group members